The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Ruta de los Cenotes

 The Mayan people believe that cenotes are connected to the underworld.
-It is possible to find evidence of sacrifices in the depths of the cenotes, including human sacrifices.
+It is possible to find evidence of human sacrifice in the depths of the cenotes.

 Some of the most amazing cenotes near Puerto Morelos include Chilam Balam, Verde Lucero, Siete Bocas, Cenote Zapote, La Noria, and Kin-Há.